Most people will tell you that eating beef is unsustainable.

-Grasslands need proper grazing to turn soil into a carbon sink, adding carbon at far higher rates than growing new forests.
+Grasslands need proper grazing to turn soil into a carbon sink, adding carbon at far 150% greater than than temperate forests.

-Joel Salatin (video link below), can have 5 times more cows on his land than the county average (80 cows/acre vs. 400 cows/acre!!!)
+For example, Joel Salatin can have 5 times more cows on his land than his county average (80 cows/acre vs. 400 cows/acre!!!)

 But what about methane?
 When you have pasture with perennial grasses (instead of annual plants), the soil contains methanotrophic bacteria.
 This bacteria sucks up any excess methane, able to handle around 2500 cows per ha (this is obviously far more than would be necessary).

 The key is how you raise cattle.
 The next time you get attacked by a vegan, remind them that it’s not the what but the how.
-Also, remind them that monoculture fields of vegetables are just as bad as factory farms.
+Monoculture fields of vegetables are just as bad as factory farms..

 Do you have any questions?

-Either get in contact with us, or sign-up to the newsletter to get invites to barbecues at farms we will be working to turn to regenerative practices..
+Either get in contact with us, or sign-up to the newsletter on the footer, to get invites to barbecues at farms we will be working to turn to regenerative practices..